natasha-dudek/biology-AI-reading-group/schedule.md

 permalink: /schedule/
 ---

 We're looking for speakers!
-If you'd like to present a paper, please contact Matt Scicluna
+If you'd like to present a paper, please contact Matt Scicluna (FirstNameLastName at gmail dot com)

 Date | Speaker | Affiliation | Paper | Notes
 ------------ | ----------------------- | ----------------------- | --------------------------------------------------------------- | ------------------------------